Product Resources & Support

 The SPIKE App

-The SPIKE App is a student-facing app that can be used with both SPIKE Essential and SPIKE Prime to follow and complete lessons.
+The SPIKE App is a pupil-facing app that can be used with both SPIKE Essential and SPIKE Prime to follow and complete lessons.
 The app includes “getting started” material, lessons, building instructions, and a series of coding experiences that progress from icon- and word-block coding based on Scratch to text-based coding based on Python (The Python API will be available in an update coming soon).

 In which languages is the SPIKE App available?